Read free on this page.

 Of course, the book did not change.
 YOU did.
 So you got different insights from that book, the second time you read it.

-Since the program is presumably working, you likely have a deep understanding of the code base and the problems it is solving.
-And when you learn a new Python feature from this book, you can look at the code with fresh eyes… starting to think at higher levels of code organization how this new feature may be beneficial.
+Since the program is presumably working, you likely have a good understanding of the code base and the problems it is solving.
+And when you learn a new Python feature from this book, you can look at your code with fresh eyes… starting to think at higher levels of code organization how this new feature may benefit you.
 Improving readability, maintainability, robustness, and performance of the function, the module, even the entire code base.

 Especially once you start writing automated tests, this becomes a valuable way to learn how use these concepts.
 When you are still becoming familiar with how to leverage a new feature in realistically complex code, simply attempting to apply it in a well-understood program allows you to quickly learn things about the feature you cannot get from writing a new program.

 Get mentoring and guidance.
-To deeply master Python programming takes people years on their own.
+To deeply master Python takes years on your own.
 Over a decade, in many cases.

 To get there faster, apply to work with us.
-For those who qualify and are dedicated, our mentoring and advanced training program is a proven system that consistently accelerates you to the top 1% skill level of Python programmers.
-And typically does it in 90 days, rather than years or longer.
+For those who qualify and are dedicated, our mentoring program is consistently proven to accelerate you to the top 1% skill level of Python programmers.
+And typically does so in 90 days, saving you years or longer.
 If that sounds good to you, fill out the application here:

 Regardless, on to the next chapter.